Clocker (train): Amtrak

 When the Acela Express was introduced in 1999, Amtrak launched what it called the Capstone Program, a short-lived plan to re-brand the NortheastDirect, Keystone Service and Empire Service trains as Acela Regional and the Clocker trains as Acela Commuter.
 Following mass rider confusion between this service and the high-speed Acela Express service, the name reverted to Clocker in 2003.

-By the early 2000s, NJ Transit was paying $6 million per year to compensate Amtrak for passholders riding Clocker trains, and was loaning Amtrak its new ALP-46 locomotives to haul the trains' Amfleet coaches.
+By the early 2000s, NJ Transit was paying $6 million per year to compensate Amtrak for monthly ticket holders riding Clocker trains, and was loaning Amtrak its new ALP-46 locomotives to haul the trains' Amfleet coaches.

 On October 28, 2005, Amtrak discontinued the Clocker service altogether and sold the Northeast Corridor operating slots to NJ Transit which used them to partially replace the service with additional Northeast Corridor Line express trains between Trenton and New York City at times approximating the Clocker schedule.